christopheradams/christopheradams.io/_posts/2026-02-15-the-shop-is-open.md

-I've adapted Tillmans's practice by first discarding the compact disc, and then signing the photograph cryptographically.[^nfts] Each work includes a digital image and signature file, a certificate of authenticity, and an 8×10 archival inkjet print.
+I've adapted Tillmans's practice by first discarding the compact disc, and then signing the photograph cryptographically.[^nfts] Each work includes a digital image and signature file, a certificate of authenticity, and an inkjet color reference print.

 A number of works are listed in the digital gallery.
 Additional works from **[the Collection]** are available for production upon request.
 Please email